PierceNg/libffidemo/DemoFFI.package/DemoFFIAutoThing.class/README.md

 I am the Smalltalk interface to libffidemo.
 I manage finalization/cleanup of libffidemo's C-level resources automatically.
+See DemoFFIExternalObject class>>finalizeResourceData: .